Perseverance of the saints: Hebrew 6:4-6 interpretation contradicting Calvinist unconditional preservation

-Differing Protestant views
+Other Protestant views

 Anabaptist view

 Anabaptist theology traditionally teaches conditional preservation of the saints.

 Lutheran view

 Lutherans believe that a true Christian can lose his or her salvation.

 Arminian view

 Arminians teaches conditional preservation of the saints.

-Free Grace view
+Free grace view

 Free grace advocates believe that believers are promised eternal security, but not guaranteed perseverance.
 Those who do not persevere will face temporal discipline and loss of rewards.